GriffinAustin/pynance/README.md

 - create the new version and push it to Pypi
 - reorganize the documentation in the `develop` branch

+### Note on building the documentation
+A note applying to both steps: The environment in which you build the documentation must include the external dependencies (`numpy`, `pandas`, etc.) mentioned above.
+Sphinx actually checks for the presence of dependencies and will fail to build the documentation if they are missing.

 ### Create the new version
 Overview [here](http://peterdowns.com/posts/first-time-with-pypi.html).